do-dat/do-dat.github.io/_pages/contact.md

   <img src="/assets/images/me.jpg" alt="this is a placeholder image">
 </figure>

-Hamin Chang received his B.S. in Electrical and Computer Engineering from Seoul National University in 2019.
-Since 2019 he has been at Seoul National University, Seoul, Korea, where he is currently a M.S. candidate in the school of Electrical and Computer Engineering.
+I received my B.S. in Electrical and Computer Engineering from Seoul National University in 2019.
+Since 2019 i have been at Seoul National University, Seoul, Korea, where i am currently a M.S. candidate in the school of Electrical and Computer Engineering.
+My research interest is on disturbance observer.

-### Research interest: Disturbance observer based robust control
 ### e-mail: hmchang@cdsl.kr